mmbman/Katagiri/1984-03-16-The-Awakening-of-Faith.md

 **Question:** Why are there different kinds of practices?
 If everybody is both backsliding and non-backsliding, why do they [have] different kinds of practices?

-**Katagiri:** Because everyone has different kinds of lifestyles.
+**Katagiri Roshi:** Because everyone has different kinds of lifestyles.
 I think basically all sentient beings live in the same and one ground, from this point all sentient beings become equal.
 But each one is different.
 Tree is different, bird is different.
 So very naturally many kinds of human beings there.
 But through the different characteristics, different personalities, different lifestyles, different form of beings, we have to realize the same and one ground, so-called faith, the essence of the universe.
 We have to find it.
 That’s why there are many practices.

 #### 39:15

 **Question:** ... faith, does that mean faith in dharma?
 What is it faith in?

-**Katagiri:** Sure, we can say dharma.
+**Katagiri Roshi:** Sure, we can say dharma.
 Because dharma is the essence of being; three meanings, essence of being, and phenomena, and ... teaching.
 That is called dharma.
 So what we should believe in, generally speaking, we say dharma, we can believe dharma.
 So we can believe in the essence of beings as dharma, we can believe in the phenomenal world as dharma.
 We can believe in the dharma as the phenomenal world, because phenomenal world is not something different from essence of existence.
 So that’s why we believe the dharma as the essence of beings and as the phenomenal world, and also we believe in the teaching.
 That is belief.

 In this book, faith is described in more detail ....